-- the Burns Paiute Tribe
+- Burns Paiute Tribe

-- the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians
+- Confederated Tribes of Coos; Lower Umpqua and Siuslaw Indians

-- the Confederated Tribes of Grand Ronde
+- Confederated Tribes of Grand Ronde

-- the Confederated Tribes of Siletz
+- Confederated Tribes of Siletz

-- the Confederated Tribes of Warm Springs
+- Confederated Tribes of Warm Springs

-- the Confederated Tribes of Umatilla Indian Reservation
+- Confederated Tribes of Umatilla Indian Reservation

-- the Cow Creek Band of Umpqua Indians
+- Cow Creek Band of Umpqua Indians

-- the Klamath Tribes
+- Klamath Tribes

-- the Coquille Tribe
+- Coquille Tribe

 Ft.
 McDermitt is technically a tenth Oregon tribe; however, its reservation occupies both Oregon and Nevada.
-The population of the Tribe resides in the Nevada portion and maintains its primary relationship with Nevada.
+The population of the tribe resides in the Nevada portion and maintains its primary relationship with Nevada.

-In the 1950's the U.S. government 'terminated' its relationship with approximately three percent of the country's Indian population.
+In the 1950s, the U.S. government "terminated" approximately three percent of the country's Indian population.
 Termination was the process whereby the government ended the federal trusteeship with the tribes.
 This termination was an effort to assimilate Indians into mainstream America.
-Although the intent of this action was emancipation, the net effect to the terminated tribes was cultural, political and economic damage.
+Although the intent of this action was emancipation, the net effect to the terminated tribes was cultural, political, and economic damage.
 Of the 109 tribes and bands terminated, 62 were native to Oregon.
 During the past thirty years, terminated tribes have actively and vigorously sought to restore the trust relationship.
 In 1977, the Confederated Tribes of Siletz won restoration, and other tribes followed.
-The Confederated Tribes of Warm Springs, the Confederated Tribes of Umatilla and the Burns Paiute were never terminated.
+The Confederated Tribes of Warm Springs, the Confederated Tribes of Umatilla, and the Burns Paiute were never terminated.

-On May 22, 1996 Governor John A. Kitzhaber signed Executive Order EO-96-30, officially recognizing state-tribal government-togovernment relations.
-During the 2001 Session Senate Bill 770 was enacted (ORS 182.162-168), codifying key elements of EO-96-30.
-These provisions are the Legislature's instructions to state agencies on government-to-government communication and cooperation with Oregon Tribes.
-Only designated representatives of an Oregon Tribal government can be a part of the government-to-government process in Oregon.
+On May 22, 1996, Governor Kitzhaber signed Executive Order 96-30, officially recognizing state-tribal government-to-government relations.
+During the 2001 Legislative Session, Senate Bill 770 was enacted (ORS 182.162 to 182.168), codifying key elements of the order.
+These provisions are the Legislative Assembly's instructions to state agencies on government-togovernment communication and cooperation with Oregon tribes.
+Only designated representatives of an Oregon tribal government can be a part of the government-to-government process in Oregon.

 As of June 2006, the total enrolled membership of all Oregon tribes was 23,080 with the 2000 census indicating that the total Oregon Indian population is 45,211.
-Many Native Americans, who are not members of an Oregon Tribe, may reside in the state.
-Native Americans in Oregon can be classified according to three categories: as urban or rural, as reservation or non-reservation, and as members of either recognized or unrecognized tribes.
+Many Native Americans, who are not members of an Oregon tribe, may reside in the state.
+Native Americans in Oregon can be classified according to three categories: as urban or rural, as reservation or nonreservation, and as members of either recognized or unrecognized tribes.
 Indians reside in all 36 Oregon counties.

 In addition to the state-tribal government-togovernment relations, Oregon Indians share some common interests and may be a part of nongovernmental or joint organizations and associations.
-For example, to address regional issues the Columbia River Intertribal Fish Commission represents one tribe in Washington (Yakama), two in Oregon (Warm Springs and Umatilla), and one in Idaho (Nez Perce) on Columbia River fish management issues.
+For example, to address regional issues, the Columbia River Intertribal Fish Commission represents one tribe in Washington (Yakama), two in Oregon (Warm Springs and Umatilla), and one in Idaho (Nez Perce).
 To address statewide issues, many intertribal organizations have been developed to deal with such issues as education, health, legal matters, aging, alcoholism, and adoption.